kiranbakale/AMI-Readme/docs/environment_advanced.md

 The Toolkit allows to configure a custom [Path](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html) for all IAM Roles and Policies it creates.
 As detailed in the AWS documentation, you can use a single path, or nest multiple paths as a folder structure.
 This allows to match your company organizational structure.

-To configure custom Path add the following variable in the Terraform [Environment config file](environment_provision.md#configure-module-settings-environmenttf) file:
+To configure custom Path add the following variable in the Terraform [Environment config file](environment_provision.md#configure-module-settings-environmenttf):

 - `default_iam_identifier_path` - The IAM [Path](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html) to be applied to all IAM Policies and Roles the Toolkit creates.
 Defaults to `null` which in turn results in `/` default path in AWS.